How white-label partners brand and deliver CAM audit findings reports

 Executive summary

-What makes an effective executive summary:
+What makes a good executive summary:

 Executive summary framing by client type: